KMichaelides/Website/_pages/publications.md

 48) *Kipkemoi, I., Michaelides, K., **Singer, M.B.**, Rosolem, R. (In Preparation); Climatic expression of rainfall on soil moisture dynamics in drylands

-47) **Singer, M.B.**, *Quaglia, R., Jones, O., Michaelides, K. (In Preparation); STORM 2.0: An operational decision-support tool for exploring the impacts of climate and climate change
+47) **Singer, M.B.**, *Quaglia, R., Jones, O., Michaelides, K. (In Preparation); STORM 2.0: A simple decision-support tool for exploring the impacts of climate and climate change at or near the land surface

 46) *Warter, M., **Singer, M.B.**, Roberts, D., Cuthbert, M.O., *Sabathier, R., Stella, J., Caylor, K. (In Preparation); Onset, propagation, and recession of the 2012-2016 drought in Southern California

 45) *Sabathier, R., **Singer, M.B.**, Roberts, D., Caylor, K., Stella, J. (In Preparation); Vegetation response to climate-controlled water availability in the